 Final Thoughts On United MileagePlus

-United Airlines MileagePlus remains one of our favorite frequent flyer programs.
-United miles are easy to accumulate by using a United credit card or one of the many Ultimate Rewards cards for your everyday purchases, then transferring to your United account.
+Even with its recent devaluations, United MileagePlus remains one of our favorite frequent flyer programs.
+United miles are easy to accumulate by using a United credit card, or by using one of the many Ultimate Rewards cards for your everyday purchases and transferring the points to your United account.
 If you want to take your earning to the next level, you can build your MileagePlus balance with United dining, shopping, and travel partners.

 For those who fly often, MileagePlus Premier elite status does a decent job of rewarding its most loyal members.
 But you don’t need to pursue elite status to get outsized value from this program.
 Many of the benefits offered to Chase co-branded credit cardholders can make your airport and travel experience feel a lot like having elite status — without the need to spend so much time flying.